gro-david/monoicons/README.md

 3. Run the script with `./monoicons <path to your icons folder>` (you may list any number of folders)

 ## Disclaimer
 There is currently no plan to either maintain or develop this project.
-There will problably no Windows or MacOS support.
+There will probably no Windows or MacOS support.
 Feel free to fork the project and develop it further, or implement any of the ideas listed below.

 ## Ideas
 - [ ] Add support for Windows and MacOS